septentrio-gnss/septentrio_gnss_driver/README.md

   + The driver assumes that our anonymous access to the Rx grants us full control rights.
 This should be the case by default, and can otherwise be changed with the `setDefaultAccessLevel` command.
 If user control is in place user credentials can be given by parameters `login.user` and `login.password`.
   + Note for serial connection: Make sure the user is part of the `dialout` group to have full access to the serial ports.
 If not, add it for example with `sudo adduser [username] dialout`.
+  + The usage of the dynamic IP server is not recommended for productive use, since it requires to be reconfigured after each connection loss.
+For TCP transport `stream_device.tcp` should be configured instead.
+For fastest recovery after connection loss, `stream_device.udp` is the best choice.
   + Note for setting hw_flow_control: This is a string parameter, setting it to off without quotes leads to the fact that it is not read in correctly.
   + Note for setting ant_(aux1)_serial_nr: This is a string parameter, numeric only serial numbers should be put in quotes.
 If this is not done a warning will be issued and the driver tries to parse it as integer.
   + Note for usage of NTRIP via USB with virtual ethernet (RNDIS): RNDIS provides a virtual network connection only between the receiver and the PC.
 First outgoing network access via USB has to be activated, which is explained [here](https://www.youtube.com/watch?v=bUt8cL9Ue1Y).
 Next setup internet sharing under Linux by setting the connection of the virtual network interface (the name should be something like enx1a3202991545) to "Shared to other computers".